jrheard/rask/design-doc.md

 * Users primarily interact with the system via a CLI similar to `task`
 * The CLI makes HTTP requests to a web API
 * The system's data is stored in a centralized postgres db
-* Recurring tasks are created by a simple daemon process
+* Recurring tasks are created by a simple daemon process, it also un-waits tasks

 -------